-Pell City Pediatrics is proud to receive Patient Centered Medical Home certification from the National Committee for Quality Assurance (NCQA) in 2020.
-The National Committee for Quality Assurance (NCQA) is a non-profit organization dedicated to improving healthcare quality.
-As a Medical Home, our goal is to provide all our patients with care that meets the highest level of excellence to maximize health and quality of life.
+Since 2013, Pediatrics East has been nationally recognized as a Patient Centered Medical Home with the highest level of recognition (Level 3).
+Medical Home recognition is conducted by the National Committee for Quality Assurance (NCQA), a non-profit organization dedicated to improving health care quality.
+As a Level 3 Medical Home, our goal is to provide all of our patients with care that meets the highest level of excellence to maximize health and quality of life.
 As a practice, we want to:

-- Be readily available in the office to meet your child’s healthcare needs: Our regular appointment hours are 8:30 a.m. - 4:30 p.m., Monday through Friday.
-Our Office opens 8:00 am each day to begin taking appointment requests, including same-day appointments.
+- Be readily available in the office to meet your child’s healthcare needs: Our regular office hours are 8:30 a.m. – 4:30 p.m., Monday through Friday.
+We also have extended hours for urgent needs and routine newborn follow-up on Saturday morning at 9 a.m. and on Sunday afternoon at 1 p.m.
+Our call center opens 30 minutes prior to the first appointment time each day to begin taking appointment requests, including same-day appointments.

-- Be readily available by phone to meet your child’s healthcare needs: During regular business hours, our nurses are working hard to answer your calls in a timely manner.
-Our nurses will often be your primary contact by phone, but our nurses work diligently to keep your doctor informed about the status of your child’s health.
-If you have questions of a non-urgent nature after the office has closed, we ask that you consult our website, childrensal.org/pell-city-pediatrics, to see if the information you need is available, or call back the following morning.
+- Be readily available by phone to meet your child’s healthcare needs: During regular business hours, our call center and nurses are working hard to answer your calls in a timely manner.
+Our nurses will often be your primary contact by phone or e-mail, but our nurses work diligently to keep your doctor informed about the status of your child’s health.
+If you have questions of a non-urgent nature after the office has closed, we ask that you consult our website, www.pedseast.org, to see if the information you need is available, or call back the following morning.
 If your child is sick and you would like to speak with a nurse, we have Children’s of Alabama pediatric nurses on call at all times.
-A Pell City Pediatrics doctor is also always on call for especially urgent matters.
+A Pediatrics East doctor is also always on call for especially urgent matters.
+Our on-call nurses may refer your child to the Children’s of Alabama Emergency Room.

-- Have access to comprehensive health information about your child: We will ask you to update your child’s overall health information on a yearly basis at Well Child Check-Ups beginning at age 1.
+- Have access to comprehensive health information about your child: We will ask you to update your child’s overall health information on a yearly basis at Well Child Check-Ups beginning at 1 year.
 This information allows us to provide your child with the best medical care.
+We offer a link to visit forms on our website, www.pedseast.org, if you would like to complete them prior to your visit.
 We also ask that you come to each visit prepared to update your child’s current medication list, including any over-the-counter medications.

 - Follow up on lab and imaging appointments and orders: Our lab specialists and nurses work diligently to follow up on any lab tests, imaging tests or other procedures ordered by our doctors.